The Ukrainian Registered Cossacks: History

-Regenerated of the registered cossacks
+Restoration

-In 2002, in independent Ukraine, the Constituent Great Council regenerated the Ukrainian Registered Cossacks and approved the post of Hetman by its decree.
+In 2002, in independent Ukraine, the Constituent Great Council restored the Ukrainian Registered Cossacks and approved the post of Hetman by its decree.
 Cossacks elected unanimously to this post a well-known scientist, Anatoliy Ivanovich Shevchenko, Corresponding member of the National Academy of Science of Ukraine, PhDoctor of Technical Science, PhDoctor of Theology, rector of the State University of Information Technology and Artificial Intelligence, and attached to MES of Ukraine.

 The motto of the old Registered Cossacks was "Keep Honour – Build Glory!", but the motto of modern Registered Cossacks is "Towards a Powerful State and Prosperity of the Ukrainian People Through Spirituality and Patriotism of Each Person".

 The structure and strength

 The URC are registered with provincial, municipal, district Cossack organizations in all regions of Ukraine, the Autonomous Republic of Crimea, Kyiv, and Sevastopol.
 It comprises almost 70,000 Cossacks.
-At the head of URC is the hetman, with regional and local organizations led by the principal chieftains and the district chieftains, respectively.
+At the head of the URC is the hetman, with regional and local organizations led by the principal chieftains and the district chieftains, respectively.
 The organization is controlled by a General Staff of the URC in Kyiv, URC headquarters in regions, cities and district centers.